1 - Overview

 • Custom Domain Name: Connect a custom domain to the API to provide a unique URL for the user

-• REST API creation and management: Define resources and methods (GET, POST, etc.) and set authentication method
+• REST API Creation and Management: Define resources and methods (GET, POST, etc.) and configure authentication methods

-• Routing: Routing requests to various backend services based on the URI path or request headers
+• Routing: Route requests to various backend services based on the URI path or request headers.

 • API security

-• IP ACL setting: Control to allow only specific IPs to access, enhancing security
+• IP ACL configuration: Control access so that only specific IPs can connect, enhancing security.

-• Cloud Functions integration: Execute business logic in response to external requests by integrating with serverless computing
+• Cloud Functions Integration: Integrate with serverless computing to execute business logic in response to external requests

 API

 An API is a collection of resources and methods integrated with backend HTTP endpoints, Cloud Functions, or other SCP services.
-APIs provide a logical interface to the actual service and are deployed across multiple stages, allowing use in various environments (development, production, etc.).
+An API provides the logical interface of the actual service and can be deployed to multiple stages for use in various environments (development, production, etc.).

 Resources are logical units that represent specific endpoints (URI paths) within an API.
 Each resource can be organized in a tree structure and can have multiple HTTP methods.
-For example, paths such as /users , /orders become individual resources.
+For example, /users , /orders become individual resources.

 Method